spotify/luigi/doc/api_overview.rst

 See the :class:`~luigi.parameter.Parameter` class for more information.

+.. _Task.requires:

 Task.requires
 ~~~~~~~~~~~~~

-The ``requires`` method is used to specify dependencies on other Task object,
+The :func:`~luigi.task.Task.requires` method is used to specify dependencies on other Task object,
 which might even be of the same class.
 For instance, an example implementation could be